 This is not a change from 96-7p; however, 16-3 states “In determining whether there is an underlying medically determinable impairment that could reasonably be expected to produce an individual’s symptoms, we do not consider whether the severity of an individual’s alleged symptoms is supported by the objective medical evidence.”
 This seems to lower the threshold requirement for “reasonably be expected”.

 For the evaluation of symptom intensity and persistence, multiple factors are considered: objective medical evidence; other evidence including the claimant, medical sources, and nonmedical sources.
 In addition, the evaluation will include the seven factors set forth in the CFR; these are the same seven factors from 96-7p that were used to evaluate credibility.
 So the process remains the same but with different language.
 However, 16-3p appears to go a step further by stating that if the claimant’s statement are consistent with each other, the objective evidence and the other evidence in the file, “we will determine that an individual’s symptoms are more likely to reduce his or her capacities” for work or age appropriate activities.
-Even better, the ruling notes that inconsistencies in the claimant’s statements “does not necessarily mean they are inaccurate” because symptoms vary.

 The Agency still considers whether the claimant is receiving ongoing treatment and following prescribed treatment.
 16-3p states “We will not find an individual’s symptoms inconsistent with the evidence in the record on this basis without considering possible reasons he or she may not comply with treatment or seek treatment consistent with the degree of his or her complaints.”
 In 96-7, there was a list of 6 reasons why the claimant may not be seeking consistent treatment; 16-3 lists these reasons but goes further by expanding on one reason and add three new ones: